-Short Paper
+Short Papers

 The subject of this paper will be chosen to answer one question from the list below.
-Based on the material covered in the course and in the course reading, each essay should not be more than 7 pages and should deal with the historical, theological and pastoral dimensions of the topic.
-Each essay will require some research and critical thought.
+Based on the material covered in the course and in the course reading, each essay should not be more than 5 pages and should deal with the historical, theological and pastoral dimensions of the topic.
+This essay will require some research and critical thought.
 Students are welcome to consider other issues, but should consult with the instructor if they would like to consider a question not on the list.
-The papers are due November 3.
+The paper is due October 29.

-- What role, if any, should the catechumenate have in the process of Christian initiation? - What role does (or should) the fifty days of the Easter season have in the process of Christian initiation? - Is there any justification for the Rite of Confirmation today? - Why should we (or should we not) withhold communion from baptized infants today? - When is the Holy Spirit "given" in Christian initiation? - When and how should children born of believing, active members of the church be initiated?
+- What role, if any, should the catechumenate have in the process of Christian initiation? - What role does (or should) the fifty days of the Easter season have in the process of Christian initiation? - Is there any justification for the Rite of Confirmation as it stands today? - Why should we (or should we not) withhold communion from baptized infants today? - When is the Holy Spirit "given" in Christian initiation? - When and how should children born of believing, active members of the church be initiated?
 What about children of believing, non-active members? - What is the meaning of the role of godparents and should this role be maintained in the rite of infant baptism? - What is the role of the baptismal name in the rites of initiation?